Afghanistan: Taliban says its rockets struck Kandahar airport | DW | 01.08.2021

 It picked up fighting in two other provincial capitals in recent weeks, raising fears about how long government forces can hold out.

-On Friday, it briefly attacked a UN compound in the western city of Herat.
+On Friday, militants briefly attacked a UN compound in the western city of Herat, killing one guard and injuring others.
 The attack was widely condemned by countries from around the world.

 Afghan security forces and foreign forces reportedly conducted airstrikes against the group following the attack.